aammd/Predator_Phylogenetic_Diversity/doc/predatordiversity.md

 We found that the presence of predators reduced prey survival, but that this reduction was less for phylogenetically-diverse combinations of predators.
-This was contrary to our hypothesis that more distant predators would show an increase in prey capture via complementarity. *L. andromache* did not produce an antagonistic (i.e. less than additive) effect in combination with *L. elongatum*, whereas the two more phylogenetically diverse combinations (*L. elongatum* with the Tabanid or leech) did. _Leptagrion_ species may not distinguish between conspecifics and congenerics.
-In predicting a synergistic non-additive effect of predators, we were imagining an outcome much like those reported by Nilsson et al. [-@Nilsson2006c].
-They found that stoneflies caused prey to move into habitats where fish predators could consume them, increasing total predation (a synergistic effect, caused by a phylogenetically distinct predator).
+This was contrary to our hypothesis that more distant predators would show an increase in prey capture via niche complementarity. *L. andromache* did not produce an antagonistic (i.e. less than additive) effect in combination with *L. elongatum*, whereas the two more phylogenetically diverse combinations (*L. elongatum* with the Tabanid or leech) did. _Leptagrion_ species may not distinguish between conspecifics and congenerics.
+In predicting a synergistic non-additive effect of predators, we were imagining an outcome much like those reported by Nilsson et al. [-@Nilsson2006c]; they found that stoneflies caused prey to move into habitats where fish predators could consume them, increasing total predation (a synergistic effect, caused by a phylogenetically distinct predator).
 Our results are more consistent with